Visyond/website-hugo/site/content/features/spreadsheet-auditing.md

     link: >-
       https://help.visyond.com/articles/debugging-and-auditing-a-model-reduce-human-errors/
     title: Understand Spreadsheet Logic with Human-Readable Formula Names
-  - descr: "* Identify data types used in your spreadsheets at a glance\r\n* When Audit Mode is active, Visyond will tell you whether a cell contains a number, a string, a date or a formula by highlighting cells with distinct color codes\r\n* Quickly locate cells with errors\r\n"
+  - descr: "* Identify data types used in your spreadsheets at a glance\r\n* When Audit Mode is active, Visyond will tell you whether a cell contains a number, a string, a date or a formula by highlighting cells with distinct color codes\r\n"
     files:
       - alt: >-
           Spreadsheet and Formula Auditing Tool - Spreadsheet Audit Mode in